 - the setting of methods to safely carry out the task.

-The development of safe systems of work can involve looking at the physical layout of the workplace and its access and egress, tools, plant, procedures and people (for example, instruction, information, training).
+The development of safe systems of work can involve looking at the physical layout of the workplace and its access and egress, tools, plant, procedures and people (eg instruction, information, training).
 For risky work, safe work methods can be formalised using a permit-to-work system.

 Systems of work should be reviewed on a regular basis and updated as appropriate.